Howard M. Guttman: Career

 In 1989, Guttman founded Guttman Development Strategies (GDS), based on his concept of horizontal, high-performance organizations, which was strongly influenced by the work of Peter Drucker.
 He now runs GDS out of a Mt.
 Arlington, New Jersey, office.

 GDS works with many senior executive teams, including that of Mars, Incorporated, which was the subject of a Time magazine article.

 Guttman's work and ideas have led him to be named to Leadership Excellence magazine's list of "Excellence 100 Top Thought Leaders".
 Guttman's writing and opinions are sought after by well-known publications and in a variety of forums.
 In 2004, he was asked to sit for an interview as part of Harvard Business Publishing's "Results- Driven Manager" series.
 His article, "Are Your Global Team Members Miles Apart?" is included in Harvard Business Review's collection, "Managing Teams for High Performance".
 Guttman also frequently addresses corporate and academic audiences, such as the Conference Board and the American Management Association.

 Guttman is the author of Great Business Teams: Cracking the Code for Standout Performance, named one of the top business books of 2008 by Soundview Executive Book Summaries.
 He is also the author of When Goliaths Clash: Managing Executive Conflict to Build a More Dynamic Organization, named by Soundview as one of the Top Business Books of 2003.

 His third book, Coach Yourself to Win: 7 Steps to Breakthrough Performance on the Job and in Your Life, attempts to show individuals how they can apply Guttman's executive coaching process to their everyday lives.

 Basic ideas

 Several core ideas run through Guttman's consulting and writings:

 Horizontal, high-performance organizations

 Howard Guttman argues that business organizations should abandon hierarchical models and move to what he terms the "horizontal, high-performance model".
 In this model, decisions are made by teams composed of personnel from different functions within the organization.

-Guttman defines a high-performance team as a work-group that has reached agreement in five key areas: strategy; operational goals; roles and responsibilities; protocols, or ground rules; and business relationships/interdependencies.
+Guttman defines a high-performance team as a workgroup that has reached agreement in five key areas: strategy; operational goals; roles and responsibilities; protocols, or ground rules; and business relationships/interdependencies.
 In such groups, there should be no leader per se; rather "every member of every team is a leader", and each member holds the others accountable.